texadactyl/jacotest.go/README.md

 The following are jacotest output:
 * Logs of individual test cases
 * Test case summary covering all test cases
+* Optional run report suitable for viewing on github (only produced if -M is specified on the command line)
 * Database holding all of the run summaries

 ### Logs